NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 Last update: 5/21/2021

 The vertical profiles of diabatic heating have important implications for large-scale dynamics, especially for the coupling between the large-scale atmospheric circulation and precipitation processes.
-We adopt an objective approach to examine the top-heaviness of vertical motion, which is closely related to the heating profiles and a commonly available model output variable.
+We adopt an objective approach to examine the top-heaviness of vertical motion (Back et al. 2017), which is closely related to the heating profiles and a commonly available model output variable.
 The diagnostic metric can also be used to evaluate the diabatic heating profile.

 Version & Contact info
 ----------------------